 Note: Content providers are still responsible for the accessibility of the colors they maintain in the CMS.

 We are working to ensure that all pages have a unique title and level 1 and 2 headings applied to them.

 Note: Content providers are still responsible for the accessibility of page titles and headings they maintain in the CMS.

 Regions and iFrames

 We are working to ensure that all primary page regions and iFrames and labeled properly.
-External advertisements are the more difficult for us to make compliant as we have little to no control over their content.
+External advertisements are difficult for us to make compliant as we have little to no control over their content.
 Clients are responsible for adding titles to any iFrames that they add via the CMS.
 Clients also need to ensure that their uploaded documents have titles.

 Video Captioning (YouTube Only)

 Captioning of videos is currently only available via the native YouTube embedded interface.
 Enabling this in the platform disables the pre-roll advertisement interface.
 Clients are responsible for reading through the captions on their YouTube videos to ensure accuracy.